dayanjr/Data_Structures_Tutorials/cse_final_p_tutorial/linked_list_tutorial/2-linked_list.md

 ![guess_design](Screenshot2.png)

-Therefore, linked lists have nodes that contains data fields, and each node is connected with the next node in the list.
+Therefore, linked lists have nodes that contain data fields, and each node is connected with the next node in the list.
 ## Creating and Manipulating Linked List

-To create a linked list you should write a code as it follows:
+To create a linked list you should write a code as follows:

 ```csharp
 using System;